Select a Group

 - 2000 Extended pension coverage to same-gender partners

 - 2009 RBC Wealth Management U.S. introduced gender transition guidelines for employees

 - 2014 RBC in Canada introduced gender transition guidelines for employees

-- Through the support of programs like OK2BME for young adults, which is run by Kitchener-Waterloo Counselling Services Inc., RBC helps provide counselling to young people and their families, and offers training and consultation on LGBT+ issues in the community and workplace.
+- Through the support of programs like OK2BME for young adults, which is run by Kitchener-Waterloo Counselling Services Inc., RBC helps provide counselling to young people and their families, and offers training and consultation on LGBTQ+ issues in the community and workplace.